kocircuit/kocircuit/lessons/3-types-and-values/8-empty-type.md

 		)
 	}

+You can try `SmartGreeting` by running the functions below:

 	SmartGreetAlice() {
-		return: SmartGreeting(firstName: "Alice")
+		return: SmartGreeting(firstName: "Alice")   // returns "Hi Alice" }
-	}

 	SmartGreetBob() {
-		return: SmartGreeting(firstName: "Bob", lastName: "Thurston")
+		return: SmartGreeting(firstName: "Bob", lastName: "Thurston")   // returns "Dear Bob Thurston" }
-	}

-You can run this example with:
+You can run those with:

 	ko play github.com/kocircuit/kocircuit/lessons/examples/SmartGreetAlice
 	ko play github.com/kocircuit/kocircuit/lessons/examples/SmartGreetBob

-## ALL OR NOTHING
+## ALL: ALL OR NOTHING

-The builtin function `All` is designed to facilitate branching on the condition that a few given values are all non-empty.
+The builtin function `All` is designed to facilitate branching on the condition that a few values are all non-empty.

 `All` accepts any number of named arguments.
 If all arguments are non-empty, `All` returns a structure containing all named arguments as fields.
 If any one of the arguments is empty, `All` returns the empty value.

+For instance, in the following example function `SmartGreeting2` adds onto the logic of `SmartGreeting`.
+If XXX

+	SmartGreeting2(firstName, middleName, lastName) {
+		middleLast: When(
+			have: All(middle: middleName, last: lastName)
+			then: dashedMiddleLast
+			else: Return[lastName]
+		)
+		return: SmartGreeting(firstName: firstName, lastName: middleLast)
+	}

+	dashedMiddleLast(value?) {
+		return: strings.Join(
+			string: value.middle
+			string: value.last
+			delimiter: "-"
+		)
+	}

+You can try `SmartGreeting2` by running the functions below:

+	SmartGreetAda() {
+		return: SmartGreeting2(firstName: "Ada", middleName: "Lee")   // returns "Hi Ada" }

+	SmartGreetEarl() {
+		return: SmartGreeting2(firstName: "Earl", middleName: "Lee", lastName: "Chu")   // returns "Dear Earl Lee-Chu" }

+You can run those with:

+	ko play github.com/kocircuit/kocircuit/lessons/examples/SmartGreetAda
+	ko play github.com/kocircuit/kocircuit/lessons/examples/SmartGreetEarl